Peakboard/peakboard-templates.github.io/_templates/Open-Orders-Status-Overview/en.md

 ---
 layout: article
-title: open orders status overview
+title: easily display production order status on individual dashboards
 description:
-  - This template visualizes all open production orders.
-Each order passes three steps&#58; bonding, sawing and welding.
-A signal block indicates whether the work step for the respective order has been started, is currently in progress or has already been completed.
-The production orders can be filtered via touch screen.
-The data is stored in a variable list, but can also be linked to an ERP system such as the transfer orders from SAP (table LTAK).
+  - "Keep your production orders in sight!
+With this template you can see the status of open customer orders of your production in a practical overview.
+In addition to the type of order, you can also see the progress of individual orders.
+In our example, each order goes through three steps: gluing, sawing and welding.
+A traffic light automatically shows whether the work step for the respective order has been started, is currently in progress or has already been completed.
+The production orders can be filtered via a touch screen.
+The data is stored in a variable list, but can also be linked to an ERP system such as the transport orders from SAP (table LTAK).
+Download the template for free and customize your very own dashboard!"
 lang: en
 weight: 1200
 isDraft: false